Sandbox¶

 Aliyun-managed sandbox (Function Compute FC 3.0); per-instance NAS / OSS auto-mount; mainland-China low latency.
 Treated as a regular |

-All backends implement the same interface; agent code, toolkit, and AGENTS.md don’t change.
+All stores implement the same interface; agent code, toolkit, and AGENTS.md don’t change.

 How the workspace maps into the sandbox¶